Claude Code Integration

 Skill Architecture

-OpenClaw: Single skill with all featuresClaude Code: Two skills (backend + agent security)Why different?
+OpenClaw: Single skill with all featuresClaude Code: Two skills (remote analysis + local security)Why different?
 Claude Code’s auto-invocation capability allows separating safe API calls from local operations

 Invocation Model